VIDT Datalink Trading Down 11.9% Over Last 7 Days (VIDT)

 Buying and Selling VIDT Datalink

-It is usually not currently possible to purchase alternative cryptocurrencies such as VIDT Datalink directly using U.S. dollars.
-Investors seeking to acquire VIDT Datalink should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase VIDT Datalink using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as VIDT Datalink directly using US dollars.
+Investors seeking to trade VIDT Datalink should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy VIDT Datalink using one of the exchanges listed above.

 Receive News & Updates for VIDT Datalink Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VIDT Datalink and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.